auerlab/fasda/README.md

 Bowtie2, HISAT2, samtools, and MACS2 make the early stages of an RNA-Seq, ATAC-Seq, or ChIP-Seq analysis fairly straightforward.

-The differential analysis step itself has until now has presented a major hurdle, with few well-developed tools available, and many of them requiring fairly sophisticated R scripting for basic use.
-Code maintenance has also been an issue, with even the most popular tools falling into disrepair at times and frequently presenting installation issues due to incompatibility with the latest R or other dependencies.
+The differential analysis step itself has until now has been problematic, with few well-developed tools available, and many of them requiring fairly sophisticated R scripting for basic use.
+Code maintenance has also been an issue, with even the most popular tools falling into disrepair at times and frequently presenting installation issues due to incompatibility with the latest version of R or other dependencies.

 Diffanal aims to provide a fast and simple differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line